The eCMR in Spain, or electronic consignment note, is an essential solution to further boost the digitization of road freight transport.

 In this article, we discuss in depth what eCMR is, how it is regulated in Spain, its regulatory evolution and the key time horizons that will mark its mandatory adoption.
 In addition, we explore how companies can anticipate and benefit from this digital transformation.

-The CMR or consignment note is a road transport document that formalizes the contract for the shipment of goods.
+The CMR or consignment note is an international road transport document that formalizes the contract for the shipment of goods.
 In other words, this document proves the existence of a contractual relationship between a shipper and a transport company and sets out the terms of the contract.

 In line with the digital transformation, the CMR has evolved to its paperless version, giving way to the digital consignment note or eCMR.